-(b) Management of risk
+Management of risk (b)

-The majority of the Fund's assets are denominated in Trinidad and Tobago dollars with an insignificant portion denominated in United States dollars.
+The majority of the Fund's assets are denominated in Trinidad and Tobago dollars with 12.40% (2022:12.10%) denominated in United States dollars.
 All of the Fund's liabilities are denominated in Trinidad and Tobago dollars.
 The strategy is to minimise the amount of assets held in currencies other than Trinidad and Tobago dollars.

-(c) Concentration of currency risk
+Concentration of currency risk (c)